 Preprocessors are another element that a front end developer can use to speed up CSS coding.
 A CSS preprocessor adds extra functionality to CSS to keep our CSS scalable and easier to work with.
 It processes your code before you publish it to your website, and turns it into well-formatted and cross-browser friendly CSS.
-SASS and LESS are the two most in-demand preprocessors, according to real job listings.
+Sass and LESS are the two most in-demand preprocessors.

 Experience with RESTful Services and APIs

-Let’s say you wanted to write an app that shows you all your social media friends in the order you became friends.
+Let’s say you wanted to write an app that shows you all of your social media friends in the order in which you became friends.
 You could make calls to Facebook’s RESTful API to read your friends list and return that data.
-The same thing with Twitter (which also uses RESTful APIs).
-The general process is the same for any service that uses RESTful APIs, just the data returned will be different.
+As a front end web developer, you could call Twitter’s API as well (Twitter also uses RESTful APIs).
+The general process is the same for any service that uses RESTful APIs, only the data returned will be different.

-While it all sounds really complicated and technical, it’s a simple set of guidelines and practices that set expectations so you know how to communicate with a web service.
-They also make a web service perform better, scale better, work more reliably, and be easier to modify or move.
+While it all sounds really complicated and technical, it’s a simple set of guidelines and practices that sets expectations so you know how to communicate with a web service.
+It also makes a web service perform better, scale better, work more reliably, and be easier to modify or move.

 Responsive and Mobile Design

 In the US alone, more people access the internet from their mobile device than from a desktop computer, so it’s no wonder that responsive and mobile design skills are super important to employers.
 Responsive design means that the site’s layout (and sometimes functionality and content) change based on the screen size and device someone is using.

 For example, when you visit a website from a desktop computer with a big monitor, you’ll see multiple columns, big graphics, and interaction created specifically for mouse and keyboard users.
 On a mobile device, the same website would appear as a single column optimized for touch interaction, but using the same base files.